hgwood/blog/personal-secrets-in-vault/personal-secrets-in-vault.md

 vault kv put secret/data/<entity id>/app1 email=...
 ```

+The policy enables each user to have its own path for personal secrets.

 ## Limitation?

 Since the personal space is part of the shared key-value namespace, it is accessible by root tokens.
 However, [root tokens should not exist in normal operation](https://www.vaultproject.io/docs/concepts/tokens.html#root-tokens), and [their generation is complex](https://www.vaultproject.io/docs/commands/operator/generate-root.html), so I think that's OK, even desirable maybe, in some exceptional cases.

+Also, Vault admins should be careful not to accidentally grant access to personal paths in other policies.

 ## What now?